sasuked/prisma-chat/CONTRIBUTING.md

 ## License

 By contributing to My Spigot Chat Plugin, you agree that your contributions will be licensed under the MIT License.
 Please see the `LICENSE` file for more information.

-Thank you for your contributions to My Spigot Chat Plugin!